Study the Anointing in Your Life

 Your anointing is how you’re blessed or empowered.
-The Bible tells us that all believers, by the power of the Holy Spirit, are anointed to heal the brokenhearted, touch the poor, bring sight to the blind and freedom to captives.
-But the question is, How has He anointed or gifted you to do that?
+All believers are anointed to heal the brokenhearted, bring good news to the poor, bring sight to the blind, and freedom to captives.
+The question is, how has He anointed or gifted you to do that?

 You can’t earn God’s anointing.
 It’s something that He has freely given to us and it flows from within as we agree with the Holy Spirit.

 Though the anointing can’t be earned, it can be tended to and increased as you spend time with the Anointed One.